Treatment for Chronic Heartburn in Philadelphia

 - Acidic Juices (citrus drinks, pineapple juice, and apple juice)

 - Acidic Foods (tomatoes, chocolate, grains and sugar)

-Treating Heartburn in Philadelphia, PA
+Treating Heartburn in with Philadelphia Gastroenterology Consultants

 If you are experiencing the symptoms of heartburn, a gastroenterologist may suggest antacids for the management of the occasional heartburn.
 In more serious cases, stronger medications may be needed.

 Your gastroenterologist may also suggest lifestyle changes that may help ease your heartburn symptoms, such as: